Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks ninth across all league pitching staffs.
+- The Giants' 4.00 team ERA ranks ninth across all MLB pitching staffs.

-- Giants pitchers combine to give up 128 home runs (one per game), the fourth-fewest in the league.
+- The Giants give up the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- In his most recent appearance on Wednesday, the righty threw four scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his most recent appearance on Saturday, the righty tossed six innings against the Atlanta Braves, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.